XavierEnriquez/react-bank-account/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `NOTICE: Server not implemented in this V1`

-Open another terminal node to run the json-server local api to populate the questions database:
+Open another terminal node to run the json-server local api to populate the fake db.json database:

 ### `npm run server`